epoch-research/epoch-website/_blog/2022-06-23-announcing-epoch.md

 # Hiring

-**We expect to be hiring for several full-time research and management roles from July to August.
+**We expect to be hiring for several full-time research and management roles this summer.
 Salaries range from $60,000 for entry roles to $80,000 for senior roles.**

 If you think you might be a good fit for us, please apply!
 If you’re unsure whether this is the right role for you, we strongly encourage you to apply anyway.
-Please register your interest for these roles through our [webpage]({% link _pages/careers.md %}) – **applications will open in July.**
+Please register your interest for these roles through our [webpage]({% link _pages/careers.md %}).

 <figure>
   <img src="/assets/images/posts/2022/founding-members.png">